-With the Innovative Finance ISA (IFISA) going live imminently, your lender dashboard will subdivide into two sections: an IFISA section and a non-IFISA section, with the former allowing you to earn tax-free interest on your returns up to the individual ISA allowance for each financial year.
+With the Lending Works ISA - also known as an Innovative Finance ISA (IFISA) - now live, your lender dashboard subdivides into two sections: an ISA section and a Classic account section, with the former allowing you to earn tax-free interest on your returns up to the individual ISA allowance for each financial year.
 You can learn a whole lot more about IFISAs by clicking here.

-However, as with the usual lender dashboard, the IFISA section of your account will comprise a cash element (Wallet) and an element for funds on loan.
-You will then be able to make use of functions such as Auto Lend and Auto Income within your IFISA once you have made lending offers.
+You can find out more about opening your ISA with us here.
+However, as with the usual lender dashboard, the ISA section of your account comprises a cash element (Wallet) and an element for funds on loan.
+You are then be able to make use of functions such as Auto Lend and Auto Income within your ISA once you have made lending offers.

 There is barely a week to go until the conclusion of the 2017/18 financial year, which means that, as ISA season begins to hot up, time is running out to take advantage of your ISA allowance.